ShihengDuan/shihengduan.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently a postdoctoral researcher at Lawrence Livermore National Laboratory.
 My research focuses on the hydroclimate system, exploring climate change impacts, detection, and attribution.

 I got my Ph.D. in Atmospheric Science from University of California, Davis, where I specialized in hydroclimate prediction and projection using deep learning models.
+I earned my Bachelor's degree in Environmental Engineering from Beijing Normal University, with a focus on air pollution studies.

 <!---